Exus Blog Article

 With potentially explosive demand for retail banking services in many African countries—and serious competition from both local and multinational players—a retail bank’s systems must be able to scale from day one.

 A specialized collections software system is built for this express need.
-These systems offer web, mobile and software-based features that handle as many or few users as you need to capture within the system at any given time.
+These systems offer web, mobile, and software-based features that handle as many or few users as you need to capture within the system at any given time.
 For each user, these systems perform functions across the entire debt lifecycle, for any type of financial product, both in-house and in relation to external partners.

 The ability to capture and segment many different types of customers is essential in Africa’s fragmented markets.
 The needs of some customers might resemble far more closely a customer’s profile in Sweden, not Somalia.
 Or, some may be entering the banking system for the first time and require an entirely different approach than more mature consumers in other countries on the continent.

-The best defence against this uncertainty is the flexibility to adapt and change as your business grows.
+The best defense against this uncertainty is the flexibility to adapt and change as your business grows.
 The best-specialized collections solutions are designed to be highly customizable, supporting organizations of different sizes in a wide array of geographic markets—all while complying with local regulations and data availability.

 Many players entering Africa’s retail banking market are building operations and technology from scratch.
 When doing so, few options serve to better future-proof your business than collections software.